mrajagopal/nodejs-ssllabs-api/README.md

 ### info()
 This is a wrapper for the API call: Info.
 No input parameters required.
-A call to this method returns the options object with the appropriate parameters for the info API call.
-This is then fed into an https.request() call.
+A call to this method makes an https request to the info URI.

 ### analyzeHost(host)
 This is a wrapper for the API call: analyze.